-

 - Coloration is dark brown to green; body is elongated, muscular and snakelike with a continuous dorsal, caudal and anal fin.
 Lacks pectoral and pelvic fins.

-- Covered in layer of yellow mucus to protect against parasites.
+- Covered in a layer of yellow mucus to protect against parasites.
+This mucus layer gives off the green coloration against their brown bodies.

 - Large mouth with many teeth.
 Teeth are large with smooth edges.
-Pharyngeal teeth located in the throat which can move forward into the mouth.
+Pharyngeal teeth are located in the throat, surrounded by muscles that can move forward to grab the prey in its mouth.

-Green moray eels have a layer of mucus for protection from parasites.
+Green moray eels have a layer of mucus on their skin for protection from parasites.

 Diet / Feeding